 The Mandiri Tenement consists of a concession area of 2,032 hectares located in Central Kalimantan Province, Indonesia fully licensed for mineral sands exploration and premium grade zircon production and export.
-The concession is owned by Mandiri under mining permit IUP-OP No. 16/DPE/IX/2010 issued by Bupati Gunung Mas on 2nd September 2010.
-Mandiri has exclusive rights to perform exploration and mining works in the Mandiri Tenement area.
+The concession is owned by Mandiri under mining permit IUP-OP No. 16/DPE/IX/2010 issued by Bupati Gunung Mas on 3 September 2010.
+Mandiri has exclusive rights to perform exploration and mining works in the Mandiri Tenementarea.

 In accordance with Indonesian minerals legislation it is a requirement to construct a processing plant in order to obtain an export permit for minerals.
 Consequently, Mandiri have a heavy mineral sands (HMS) processing plant located 23 km south of the Mandiri Tenement that forms part of the Mandiri Project.
 The plant is currently in operation producing 500 t per month of high-grade zircon product from HMS concentrate purchased from the contract miners operating within the Mandiri Tenement.
+In 2017 the plant achieved an export volume of approximately 940 tons of zircon and extracted 1,770 tons of HMS from the Mandiri Tenement.
 In 2018 the plant produced in excess of 3,000 tons of zircon and processed 7,269 t of HMS concentrate derived from the Mandiri Tenement.
+Approximately 4,300 tons of zircon has been produced from January 2019 to October 2019.